 If thermal paste dries out too much, it may be unable to transfer heat properly.
 When this happens, the chips in your computer may not get the cooling effect they need.

 Therefore, in these rare cases, it is possible that “bad” or very dry thermal paste can fail to siphon heat, causing a buildup in the chips.
+To be clear, dry thermal paste doesn’t cause a device to overheat so much as it fails to perform.

 Will Using a New Thermal Paste Fix Overheating?